What is SQL?

 SQL - Date Expressions:

-Date Expressions return current system date and time values:
+Expressions return current system date and time values:

 SQL> SELECT CURRENT_TIMESTAMP;